nashcalc/prototype/README.md

     Zoom in and out like google sheets ui: https://blog.logrocket.com/building-inline-editable-ui-in-react/

-    Buttons are no longer styled and need to be redone (perhaps with the floating action buttons)

     When rows exceed height of screen everything scrolls down whereas when columns exceed width everything gets screwed up and they tend to wrap around
       Get rid of this behavior and make it such that the whole thing can scroll horizontally to account for width expansion